The Crimes of Hoodies, Short Skirts and Fannie Mae

 The crime does not lie with the man who pulls the trigger, nor with the man who rapes, and certainly not with the fat cat who pays to rig the game.
 No, the crime lies with those who wear hoodies, short skirts and who bank while black or brown.

-Posted on April 11, 2012, in feminism, gender, psychology, race/ethnicity, rape, sexism, women and tagged culture, feminism, gender, psychology, race, racism, rape, sexism, women.
+Posted on April 11, 2012, in feminism, gender, psychology, race/ethnicity, rape and sexual assault, sexism, women and tagged culture, feminism, gender, psychology, race, racism, rape and sexual assault, sexism, women.
 Bookmark the permalink.
 13 Comments.